Skip to content

 {"op":"DataSourcePlan_2","info":"StreamName: demo"}

-It can be seen that since stddev is an aggregate function that does not support incremental computation, the execution plan for this rule does not enable incremental computation.
+As you can see, because stddev is an aggregate function that doesn't support incremental computation, incremental computation is not enabled in the query plan for this rule.